roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 **Example Explanation :**

-In the above example, we assinged variable `sentence` and provide string `"I'm Yogita."` It is enclosed in double quotes because the sentence itself contains a single quote.The `print()` function is used to output the value of the sentence variable.
+In the above example, we assinged variable `sentence` and provide string `"I'm Yogita."` It is enclosed in double quotes because the sentence itself contains a single quote.
+The `print()` function is used to output the value of the sentence variable.

 **Example 2:**